The advantages of QNAP to QNAP backup

 AOMEI Backupper Standard is a backup freeware working on all Windows PCs.
 It provides a simple way to complete data protection and disaster recovery tasks in an intuitive interface, and the functional advantages are also obvious.

-★ It supports various storage devices including internal/external hard drive, USB, NAS, cloud drive and so on.
+★ It supports various storage devices including internal/external drive, USB, NAS, cloud sevice and so on.
 QNAP to QNAP backup is just one of its practical cases.
-In fact, you can also backup QNAP NAS to Synology NAS, Synology NAS to USB drive, etc.
+In fact, you can also backup QNAP NAS to Synology NAS, backup Synology NAS to USB drive, etc.

 ★ In addition to schedule backup, there are many other backup options allowing you to do intelligent or exact backup, compress or split the backup image, choose backup modes among full/incremental/differential - therefore you can also perform a QNAP to QNAP incremental backup.